KhaledAshrafH/Students-Registration-System/README.md

 ## Contributing

-Contributions to the Fuzzy Logic Toolbox are welcome.
+Contributions to the system are welcome.
 If you would like to contribute, please follow these steps:

 1. Fork the repository on GitHub.